patnicolas/Neural_architecture/README.md

 Actually some of the steps can be fully automated knowing that the generative network of the convolutional GAN for example can be configured as the mirror (or inversion) of the discriminator using a de-convolutional network.
 The same automation technique applies to the instantiation of a decoder of a VAE given an encoder.

 # Functional representation of a simple deep convolutional GAN
 Neural component reusability is key to generate a de-convolutional network from a convolutional network.
-To this purpose we break down a neural network into computational blocks.
+To this purpose we **break down** a neural network into computational blocks.

 ## Convolutional neural blocks
 At the highest level, a generative adversarial network is composed of at least two neural networks: A generator and a discriminator.
-These two neural networks can be broken down into neural block or group of PyTorch modules: hidden layer, batch normalization, regularization, pooling mode and activation function.
+These two neural networks can be broken down into neural block or group of PyTorch modules: *hidden layer, batch normalization, regularization, pooling mode and activation function*.
 Let's consider a discriminator built using a convolutional neural network followed by a fully connected (restricted Boltzmann machine) network.
 The PyTorch modules associated with any given layer are assembled as a neural block class.

 A PyTorch modules of the convolutional neural block are:
 - **Conv2d**: Convolutional layer with input, output channels, kernel, stride and padding